haidevaraj/PiRadar/README.md

 ### Original Project
 See the original repository for the base FlightTrackr project.

-# FlightTrackr

-FlightTrackr watches nearby OpenSky traffic and logs a quick alert when a new flight enters your monitoring area.
-Audio alerts use `pygame` so the mixer can stay open between alerts, which is helpful on Raspberry Pi setups that pop when the audio device repeatedly powers up and down.

 ## What it does

 - Polls OpenSky for aircraft inside a small circle around your chosen latitude and longitude